My Weekly Journal

 The new EU General Data Protection Regulation (GDPR) comes into force on 25th May 2018.

 Well, it’s rather complex and there is a lot of legal stuff involved.
-At first sight, it looks like I don’t have to change that much.

-But be prepared, 2 sources you must read:
+Hence, be prepared, 2 sources you must read:

 - GDPR for marketers: best practice, tips and case studies published on Econsultancy.